What can you do with a CDL? 12 jobs ideas for CDL holders

 3. Moving truck driver.

 The job of a moving truck driver can vary based on what company you work for.
-Some full-service movers help customers pack and unpack belongings before and after delivery, while other movers only have to load and unload their truck during deliveries.
+Some full-service movers help customers pack and unpack belongings before and after delivery, while other movers only load and unload their truck during deliveries.

 4. Dump truck driver.